|By Area||By Price||By Type||By Feature||By Bedrooms|

 |Indoor Pool||Outdoor Pool|

 Larger condo associations tend to have more amenities and more rules.
 Smaller condo associations tend to have less amenities and as such lower assessments and less rules.
 They may not have professional management.
 This puts more responsibility on owners.
 There’s also a greater financial impact, if one owner stops paying his or her monthly assessment.

-As you shop for a condo in Chicago remember that you’re not only buying a home you’re joining an association of other owners.
+As you shop for a 2 bedroom condo in Chicago remember that you’re not only buying a home you’re joining an association of other owners.
 Give as much attention to the association as the condo unit and you’ll enjoy it far more over the years!